MarcoBetti1/GenDoc/Documents/src-gendoc-pipeline-py.md

     self._orchestrator = self._build_orchestrator()
 ```

-This snippet demonstrates how the `Pipeline` initializes its components and prepares for the documentation generation process.
-It is essential to ensure that error handling is implemented to manage potential issues effectively.
+The class currently lacks robust error handling and input validation, which are critical for maintaining reliability during the documentation generation process.
+Enhancements in these areas are recommended to ensure a smoother user experience and to prevent runtime errors.